rickballard/CoCiviumBackUp/legacy/Civium/archive/codex001-repmod.md

 ## 🔁 Evolvability & Forking

 - [[RepMod]] functions as a protocol, not a fixed formula
-- Every [[Civium]] jurisdiction or use-case may fork, parameterize, or override curves
+- Every [[CoCivium]] jurisdiction or use-case may fork, parameterize, or override curves
 - Versioned implementations must be stored under `/codices/` and tagged with the parent system

 ---